 16 Best Things to do in Amsterdam with kids

 Amsterdam is one of the best cities to visit in Europe with kids.
 The whole family with young children and teenagers will enjoy their holidays here.
-Lots of beautiful places, fun attractions and lush Dutch nature just a short drive from the city.
+Visit fun attractions, lush Dutch parks and the picturesque landscape around the windmills.
+Below you will find 16 tips for excursions and activities if you are planning to visit Amsterdam with children.

-Walks along the canals
+1. Walking along the canals

 Have you also heard that Amsterdam is the Venice of the North?
 In Amsterdam there are 165 canals with a length of 71 km and a total of 1700 bridges.
 That’s 4 times more bridges than Venice.
-Shouldn’t Venice be the Amsterdam of the south?

 Walking around the canals is fun and a great way to get to know Amsterdam with the kids.
 Seeing buildings “rise” right out of the water is something that keeps many a child awake.

 Walking along the canals is also a great option for parents with small children in strollers, as the canal routes are easy.
+There are benches and a nice quiet if you are not moving in the narrowest centre.

-Boat cruise
+2. Boat cruise

 From the boat you can admire Amsterdam from a different angle.
 And it’s fun.
 You can choose between different cruises.

-ARTIS Royal Zoo
+3. Royal Zoo ARTIS

-The Royal Zoo ARTIS has been based in Amsterdam since 19. century.
+The Royal Zoo ARTIS has been based in Amsterdam since 19th century.
 It is a beautiful place full of greenery, colourful flowers and beautiful spaces around large enough enclosures for animals.
-The diversity of animal species here is enormous.
-You can have a picnic in the grass, visit the Butterfly House or the planetarium.

 Next to the Zoo you will find the Microbia Museum, which will introduce you to the world of microbes in a fun and interactive way.
 A great and unique activity for children and adults.